Ejung Moon

 Research Interest

-In Moon lab, we focus on determining how hypoxia promotes tumour progression such as invasion, metastasis, and metabolism.
-Based on screening data acquired from esiRNA screening, RNA and ChIP sequencing, we identified key pathways involving MAFF protein.
+In Moon lab, we focus on determining how hypoxia promotes tumour progression such as invasion, metastasis, and metabolism through key pathways involving MAFF protein.

 The regulation of MAFF protein, a family of transcription factors, has been implicated in the transactivation of antioxidant response genes.
 Our work demonstrated that the level of small MAFF protein expression is critical to the regulation of gene induction or repression, indicating that stresses like hypoxia act like a rheostat in regard to the formation of MAFF homodimer and heterodimer formation, leading to transactivation or gene repression.
 Biologically, we found that the MAFF protein is a major regulator of tumour cell invasion and metastasis under hypoxia, and impact the radiation response of cells though controlling antioxidant gene transcription.
 Moon lab will focus on how MAFF itself, or along with its binding proteins, interplays to alter tumour metabolism and radiation damage under hypoxic conditions.